We stand with hardworking New Yorkers to ensure they can earn a living wage and participate in the economy on equal footing.

 Every day, in courthouses and communities across the city, we advocate for the rights of all New Yorkers.
 Learn more about the services we provide.

-Empowering New Yorkers Through the Employment Law Unit
+Employment Law Unit

 When the city shut down in March, the phones began to ring nonstop.
 New Yorkers inundated our telephone helplines: worried about unemployment insurance, receiving their last few paychecks after losing their jobs, or going to work with a sick loved one at home.
 Overnight, the Employment Law Unit, which traditionally handles cases involving wage theft, workplace discrimination, family and medical leave, labor trafficking, along with unemployment insurance, became an emergency practice.

-Since 2015, Richard Blum, a staff attorney in our Employment Law Unit, along with former members of the unit, students at CUNY Law School’s Main Street Legal Services, and attorneys at Arnold & Porter LLP have collaborated with Adhikaar, the Nepali worker center, to work with 23 clients trying to claim unpaid wages from their former employer, an owner of a chain of gas stations across Long Island.
+Richard Blum, a staff attorney in our Employment Law Unit, along with former members of the unit, students at CUNY Law School’s Main Street Legal Services, and attorneys at Arnold & Porter LLP collaborated with Adhikaar, the Nepali worker center, to work with 23 clients trying to claim unpaid wages from their former employer, an owner of a chain of gas stations across Long Island.

 For years, many of these employees were not paid the minimum wage, were denied overtime pay, and saw illegal deductions from their weekly wages.
 Some employees, who often worked over 80 hours each week, never received any payment for their work.